Nolley, Hokies too much for S. Carolina Upstate in 80-57 win

+“Those good ones, they love playing for me because we get them to where they want to be. … he’s got a little more of a green light than the others,” Young said.
+“That’s just the way it’s going to be.”

+“My attitude wasn’t there,” Nolley said of his Coppin State performance.
+“I was mad at myself because I wasn’t hitting shots.
+But I enjoyed watching my younger guys. … I enjoyed watching them get off.”

-Virginia Tech trailed early in the game, falling behind 16-11, but the Hokies’ Nahiem Alleyne hit baskets on back-to-back possessions, including a 3-pointer, and he sparked a 20-4 run that gave Virginia Tech the lead for good.
+Virginia Tech trailed early against USC Upstate, falling behind 16-11, but the Hokies’ Nahiem Alleyne hit baskets on back-to-back possessions, including a 3-pointer, and he sparked a 20-4 run that gave Virginia Tech the lead for good.

 Four different Hokies hit 3-pointers in that run.
 The Hokies shot 51.9% (14 of 27) in the first half and led 38-24 at halftime.